fabric-testbed/fabric-website/src/data/events/2023-06-27_2023-research-infrastructure-workshop.md

   keywords: ["Bryttany Todd"]
 ---

+The Research Infrastructure Workshop (RIW) is a collaborative forum for all the National Science Foundation’s Research Infrastructure Projects.

 Bryttany Todd from the FABRIC team will sit on the Mid-scale RI Panel: Lessons Learned from the Awardee Perspective at 4:05 PM ET on June 27.